Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 A £300 million parkway station on the Oxford-Cotswold Line features by 2028, with interim shuttle services.

-Infrastructure Correspondent Ben Archer of Rail Journal detailed“Digital signalling cuts London journey to 45 minutes.”
+Infrastructure Correspondent Ben Archer of Rail Journal detailed, “Digital signalling cuts London journey to 45 minutes.”

 Cycle superhighways and EV charging networks integrate seamlessly.
 Magdalen College and St John’s own key parcels, leasing for research parks.
 Student housing for 4,000 postgrads ensures talent pipeline.
 Developers pledge BREEAM Outstanding ratings, with solar farms powering 80%.
 Biodiversity net gain mandates 20% uplift.